Also available in: ไทย

 Piscine Georges Vallerey

-With its retractable roof, this Olympic sized pool is a prime tanning/casual swimming spot for a hot summers day.
-This pool is also where American Johnny Weissmuller (star of the Tarzan films) won the gold medal for the 400-metre freestyle event, so you will be swimming in the wake of champions!
+With its retractable roof, this Olympic sized pool is a prime tanning/casual swimming spot for a hot summer in Paris.
+This pool is also where American Johnny Weissmuller (star of the Tarzan films) won the gold medal for the 400-meter freestyle event in 1924 so you will be swimming in a pool for champions!